Contact Bodmin Community Hospital

 Bowman is a psychiatric low secure unit with a focus on rehabilitation and recovery.
 It provides treatment and care for up to 12 men aged 18 and over.

-Bowman provides a homely environment for men who can be residents for up to 2 years.
-All the patients have severe and long-term mental healthcare.
-They will often have been treated in units outside Cornwall and admission to Bowman brings them into closer contact with their family and friends.
+Bowman provides a homely environment for men who can stay on the ward for up to 2 years.
+All patients have severe and long-term mental healthcare.
+They will often have been treated in units outside Cornwall and admission to Bowman brings them closer to home and their family and friends.

-The focus of our staff is to prove treatment, therapy, and life skills to help prepare the men to live outside a psychiatric unit.
-To help achieve this, we have forged strong links with the local community allowing the men to participate in a selection of everyday social activities.
+Our focus is on providing treatment, therapy, and life skills to help prepare the men to live independently.
+To achieve this, we have strong links with the local community.

-We are very proud that a number of patients have enrolled on courses run by some of our local colleges.
-Some have gone on to further education while others are in employment.
+We are proud that some of our patients have enrolled on courses run by local colleges.
+Some have also gone on to further education or employment.

-Bowman works very closely with our rehabilitation service, Fettle House, and our psychiatric intensive care unit, Harvest.
+Bowman works very closely with Fettle House and Harvest Ward.

 Referrals

 Referrals to the unit are usually made by a professional within the Psychiatric Service.
-The very specialist nature of the unit means it is unable to take self-referrals or referrals from GPs.
+The specialist nature of the unit means we cannot take self-referrals or referrals from GPs.

 Community Assessment and Treatment Unit

-Bodmin Community Assessment and Treatment Unit has 22 beds providing inpatient care for elderly patients and patients who require rehabilitation following surgery or illness.
+Bodmin Community Assessment and Treatment Unit has 22 beds.
+These provide hospital care for elderly patients and people who need rehabilitation after surgery or an illness.

 How to contact your relative